solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 ## Testing

-This repo is simpler in that it doesn't have a segmented test suite.
-You can simply run `gulp test` or `npm test` to run the test suite.
+This repo is simpler than `node-appoptics-bindings` in that it doesn't have a segmented test suite.
+Simply execute `gulp test` or `npm test` to run the test suite.

+The following environment variables must be set for the "should get verification that a request should be sampled" test.

+- `APPOPTICS_COLLECTOR=collector-stg.appoptics.com:4444` or `:443`
+- `APPOPTICS\_SERVICE_KEY=795fb4947d15275d208c49cfd2412d4a5bf38742045b47236c94c4fe5f5b17c7:name`

+TODO: extend mock reporter to return correct values to pass this test.

 ## Project layout